 If you're interested in buying a pet monkey, you're not alone.
-Pet monkeys seem cute and cuddly and are attention-getters, but they are also intelligent and at times, even human-like.
+Small monkeys seem cute and cuddly and are attention-getters, but they are also intelligent and at times, even human-like.
 However, you should carefully consider all factors before you bring home a new simian friend.

 Where You Can Buy a Monkey

-- Primate Store: You can find monkey listings to include pictures, prices, contact information, and more.
+- Primate Store - You can find monkey listings to include pictures, prices, contact information, and more.
 In addition, if you check the sidebar, you can find information about their diet and housing.
 You will also find a shopping section designed to help you find the food, treats, and toys your monkey will want.

 Types of Monkeys to Buy